-Within the realm of loss prevention, the RFID “revolution” offered much promise, with shop theft becoming a thing of the past as thieves would be automatically identified as they tried to leave the store without paying.
+Within the realm of loss prevention, the RFID “revolution” offered much promise, with shop theft becoming a thing of the past.
+Thieves would be automatically identified as they tried to leave the store without paying.
 Similarly, problems such as returns fraud would be eliminated as the previous ambiguity around whether a particular item had actually been purchased would no longer exist—the product would “tell” the retailer its current status (bought or not bought).

-If we skip forward eighteen years, then it becomes very quickly apparent that RFID, as yet, cannot be remotely put in the same category as the Internet in terms of its impact upon the world or more specifically retailing.
+If we skip forward a decade or two, it becomes quickly apparent that RFID, as yet, cannot be remotely put in the same category as the Internet in terms of its impact upon the world or more specifically retailing.

 Arguably, it is a technology that has seriously struggled to match up to the hype heaped upon it at the end of the 1990s and into the early 2000s.
 It continually floundered on the rocks of physics and economics, with the “Faraday Cage” in many respects proving to be the prison “cell” from which RFID has struggled to escape.
 As such, many of those long in the tooth in retailing have become familiar with the sentence that starts, “In the next five years, RFID will….”

 However, the outlook now appears to be changing fast for RFID.
 What has been seen in the past few years is a much more enlightened, less evangelistic, and more realistic approach to how RFID may be able to play a role within retailing, one that recognizes its limitations and plays to its identifiable strengths.

 The technology has also had the opportunity to gradually mature, away from the spotlight of unrealistic expectations, and begin to show how it can be used to help retailers resolve some of their ongoing and growing concerns.

 This can be seen particularly in parts of retailing that do not have a concentration of products largely made up of metals and viscous fluids, which have traditionally proved highly challenging for RFID to cope with.